+The main purpose for holding or issuing financial instruments is to raise and manage the finances for the entity's operating, investing and financing activities.
+There is exposure to the financial risks on the financial instruments such as credit risk, liquidity risk and market risk comprising interest rate, currency risk and price risk exposures.
 The Group has certain strategies for the management of financial risks and action to be taken in order to manage the financial risks.
-However these are not documented in formal written document.
+However these are not documented in formal written form.
 The following guidelines are followed: